 Universal Health Realty Income Trust and subsidiaries (the "Trust") is organized as a Maryland real estate investment trust.
 We invest in healthcare and human service related facilities including acute care hospitals, behavioral healthcare facilities, rehabilitation hospitals, sub-acute facilities, surgery centers, childcare centers and medical office buildings.
-As of December 31, 2006, we have forty-five real estate investments or commitments located in fifteen states consisting of:
+As of December 31, 2007, we have forty-six real estate investments or commitments located in fourteen states consisting of:

-- six hospital facilities including three acute care, one behavioral healthcare, one rehabilitation and one sub-acute; - thirty-five medical office buildings (including five being constructed), and; - four pre-school and childcare centers.
+- · six hospital facilities including three acute care, one behavioral healthcare, one rehabilitation and one sub-acute; - · thirty-six medical office buildings (including three being constructed), and; - four pre-school and childcare centers.

-Since we have significant investments in six hospital facilities, which comprised 56%, 55% and 58% of net revenues in 2006, 2005 and 2004, respectively, we are subject to certain industry risk factors which directly impact the operating results of our lessees.
+Since we have significant investments in six hospital facilities, which comprised 65%, 58% and 56% of net revenues in 2007, 2006 and 2005, respectively, we are subject to certain industry risk factors which directly impact the operating results of our lessees.
 In recent years, an increasing number of legislative initiatives have been introduced or proposed in Congress and in state legislatures that would effect major changes in the healthcare system, either nationally or at the state level.
 In addition, the healthcare industry has been characterized in recent years by increased competition and consolidation.
-Four of our six hospital facilities and all or a portion of seven medical office buildings are or may be leased to subsidiaries of Universal Health Services, Inc., ("UHS").
+Four of our six hospital facilities and all or a portion of seven medical office buildings are leased to subsidiaries of Universal Health Services, Inc. ("UHS") at December 31, 2007.